veraleitaodev/getGoals/README.md

 - Interactive elements
     - Materialize Navigation bar with sidenav for mobile view and small tablets
     - Materialize Footer with links for homepage and social media
-    - Materialize parallax feature to add beauty to the app and allude to "seing the road ahead" - in home page
+    - Materialize parallax feature to add beauty to the app and allude to "seeing the road ahead" - in home page
     - Logo in navbar redirects to home page
     - Links in navbar redirect user to the corresponding pages
     - Materialize pulse button in home page to call attention to the word SMART - once clicked it will redirect to the SMART? page